Are My Postop Symptoms Normal?

-2. A dull, constant and increasing ache develops over hours or days, and vision becomes foggy or hazy.
+2. A dull, constant and increasing ache develops over hours or days, and vision goes down; it becomes foggy or hazy.

-3. You are experiencing new flashes and new floaters that are especially noticeable in the dark.
+3. You are experiencing new flashes that you can see in the dark, and new floaters.

-These symptoms can be vision threatening and may need to be treated quickly.
-They can occur even after straightforward surgery, but they are more likely to occur if you experienced a complication.
+These symptoms can be vision threatening and may need to be treated quickly, even if you are seeing well and have no discomfort.
+They can occur even after straightforward surgery, but they are more likely to occur if you experienced a complication during surgery.